 If you want to take things to the next level, you could also consider Cyber Essentials Plus.
 The main difference is that the basic version requires you to self-certify documentation, whereas the Plus option requires independent testing and auditing to confirm documentation.

-The CIS Security Controls framework is comprehensive and identifies 18 areas to cover, and implementation splits into three groups.
+The is comprehensive and identifies 18 areas to cover, and implementation splits into three groups.
 It takes a more comprehensive approach than some frameworks, which is helpful for those who want to gain better coverage of their business.

 Of course, you don't have to reach the same conclusion as us— so here are eight more frameworks for you to consider.

 Few standards bodies have the history of ISO — it dates back to 1947.
 Since then, governments worldwide have joined to create the most recognized standards body in the world.

 The ISO 27001 aims to help organizations set best practices, taking factors like organizational context and current operations into account to build a solid information security management system.

 SOC 2 ensures data is safe by considering the principles of privacy (protecting personal information), confidentiality (safeguarding client data), availability (maintaining software), security (protecting systems against attacks), and processing integrity (reducing errors and inaccuracy).

 Each one of these categories is a cornerstone of the framework and used to guarantee cyber security.

 The COBIT framework is slightly different from the others on this list because it begins by starting its process thinking about stakeholder needs to find how this links with the technology.

 The framework's process involves understanding a company's overall strategy and governance systems, examining the scope, and completing the design.